MariaMalikP/Zaamin/README.md

    cd backend
    npm install bcryptjs
    ```
-- In order to use APIs (e.g for us hunter.io) you need to install `axios`.
+- In order to use APIs (e.g hunter.io in this project) you need to install `axios`.
 Please ensure the package is installed.
 The package is included as a dependency in package.json, so the `npm install` command should install it manually, but if any issues are faced, the below script will install the package.
    ``` bash
    cd frontend
    npm install axios